Sampling from Bayesian Neural Network Posteriors with Symmetric Minibatch Splitting Langevin Dynamics: Conclusion

 \section{Conclusion}

 We have proposed a new sampling algorithm for Bayesian neural network posteriors, based on a kinetic Langevin integrator combined with symmetric minibatching.
 We demonstrated a number of important results related to convergence of the numerical scheme, in terms of Wasserstein contraction, and also in terms of the derived estimates for weak error, establishing the accuracy to be $\mathcal{O}(h^2)$.
 Several numerical examples demonstrate the performance of SMS-UBU against other stochastic gradient schemes.
 A comparison was provided to both stochastic weight averaging and standard training (optimization).
 We obtained substantial improvements in calibration error.
-In terms of future work, one possibility are unbiased sampling methods for BNN posteriors (see \cite{ububu} and \cite{Giles2020}), which could provide an alternative to Metropolised methods such as \cite{HMCBNN}.
+In terms of future work, one possibility is to explore unbiased sampling methods for BNN posteriors (see \cite{ububu} and \cite{Giles2020}), which could provide an alternative to Metropolized methods such as \cite{HMCBNN}.
+A second direction could be to combine the mode connectivity framework \cite{surface,Frankle,permutation} with SMS-UBU, potentially improving efficiency.